skylandersNFC/Yet-Another-Mifare-Tool/README.md

 # Yet Another Mifare Tool (YAMT)

 ## V1.4.0 - Update pending...
-The curent instructions are for V1.3.0
+The current instructions are for V1.3.0

 ## How To Use